 Although DCU and ASU are very different in terms of size and scale, I think there is significant added value in the two of us working together on large-scale research programs as we bring very different, but complementary research expertise, resources and industry contacts to the table.

-A: Following my visits to ASU, I have met with the leadership and principal investigators from the ASU Biodesign Institute, and I have an excellent understanding of the potential opportunities for research collaborations between the five faculties at DCU, in particular the faculties of engineering and computing and of science and health, and the ASU Biodesign Institute.
+Following my visits to ASU, I have met with the leadership and principal investigators from the ASU Biodesign Institute, and I have an excellent understanding of the potential opportunities for research collaborations between the five faculties at DCU, in particular the faculties of engineering and computing and of science and health, and the ASU Biodesign Institute.
 Over the first 12-18 months, I have specific key objectives to build on the current academic relationships between ASU and DCU and bring them under the umbrella of Biodesign Europe.

-In terms of building on current research activities, through consultation with the appropriate contacts at ASU Biodesign Institute and DCU, I will lead and direct several strategic seed-funding calls that will enable research teams from ASU Biodesign Institute and DCU to discuss potential research ideas and scope out research programs that will lead to the submission of joint proposals to strategic funding calls managed by the National Science Foundation, National Institute of Health and Science Foundation Ireland in the first instance.
+In terms of building on current research activities, through consultation with the appropriate contacts at ASU Biodesign Institute and DCU, I will lead and direct several strategic seed-funding calls that will enable research teams from ASU Biodesign Institute and DCU to discuss potential research ideas and scope out research programs that will lead to the submission of joint proposals to strategic funding calls managed by the National Science Foundation, National Institutes of Health and Science Foundation Ireland in the first instance.

-To ensure that Biodesign Europe remains true to its principles and values to develop and exploit nature-inspired solutions at the intersection of engineering, biology and computing that can benefit society as a whole, we will set-up a transatlantic academic-industrial strategic advisory group of key opinion leaders that represent the five areas of research that Biodesign Europe is built upon.
+To ensure that Biodesign Europe remains true to its principles and values to develop and exploit nature-inspired solutions at the intersection of engineering, biology and computing that can benefit society as a whole, we will set up a transatlantic academic-industrial strategic advisory group of key opinion leaders that represent the five areas of research that Biodesign Europe is built upon.

 In parallel with building on current research activities, I will develop a shared vision for Biodesign Europe, which will be articulated through effective branding and a focused web and social media presence.
-The vision for Biodesign Europe will be used as a springboard to build on current research activities and develop new research collaboration within ASU and DCU and as a litmus test for discussions with long-standing industrial partners and potential funders.
+The vision for Biodesign Europe will be used as a springboard to build on current research activities and develop new research collaboration within ASU and DCU and as a litmus test for discussions with longstanding industrial partners and potential funders.

-A: At a time in which forming research partnerships has perhaps never been easier, it has also never been more important or necessary.
+At a time in which forming research partnerships has perhaps never been easier, it has also never been more important or necessary.

 The rate of internationalization is growing rapidly, with unhindered communication channels and relatively inexpensive travel.
 Universities and research institutes across the world are already seeking to make the most of the possibilities this presents by forming global partnerships and fostering relationships with other institutions.
 And ASU and DCU are no different in this regard.